CosmWasm/docs-deprecated/docs/05-actor-model/01-idea.md

 ## Queries {#queries}

-There is one building block in CosmWasm approach to the Actor model, which I didn't yet cover it.
+There is one building block in the CosmWasm approach to the Actor model, which I didn't yet cover.
 As I said, the whole state of every contract is public and available for everyone to look at.
 The problem is, that this way of looking at state is not very convenient - it requires users of contracts to know its internal structure, which kind of violates the SOLID rules